Bachelor Programme in Industrial Design 180 credits

 About the programme

-Design tomorrow at one of Europe’s leading design schools.
-Here, you will learn to take ideas from vision to reality through a creative, people-centred design process.
-The programme emphasises sustainable, norm-critical design practices that address social and ecological challenges, encouraging students to explore new ways of life and imagine better futures.
+The Bachelor Programme in Industrial Design take ideas from vision to reality through a creative, life-centred design process.
+The programme emphasises sustainable, norm-critical design practices that address social and ecological challenges, encouraging students to imagine responsible and resilient futures through design.
+During the education, designers refine and develop artistic abilities, physical and digital skills, analytical thinking, and critical reflection.

 Student work